West Virginia Negligence Laws (Part B)

 When to Contact a Clarksburg Personal Injury Attorney

 Unfortunately, car accidents are a regular occurrence on West Virginia roadways such as I-79, I-77, Route 50, Route 33, and I-68.
 In fact, our state averages over 40,000 car crashes, over 400 deaths, and over 11,000 serious injuries each year.
-If you or a loved one has been seriously injured in a West Virginia car accident, order a FREE copy of our consumer guide, The 7 Biggest Mistakes that Can Wreck Your West Virginia Car Accident Claim then contact a Clarksburg personal injury attorney at The Miley Legal Group for a FREE consultation - 304-326-1800
+If you or a loved one has been seriously injured in a West Virginia car accident, order a FREE copy of our consumer guide, The 7 Crucial Facts You Need to Know After Being Injured in a WV Accident then contact a Clarksburg personal injury attorney at The Miley Legal Group for a FREE consultation - 304-326-1800